asefahmed500/culture-crm/TESTING.md

 *   [ ] All `fetch` calls to `/api/...` routes should return `2xx` status codes on valid requests.
 *   [ ] API routes should handle invalid inputs gracefully (e.g., return `400` or `500` with a clear error message).
-*   [ ] The application should remain functional even if an external API call to Gemini fails, providing a clear error message to the user.
+*   [ ] The application should remain functional even if an external API call to Gemini or Qloo fails, providing a clear error message to the user.

 ### 🎨 UI Tests